tiyodev/-Flights-API-/README.md

 - More unit tests
 - Generate API documentation / UI to test (like [swagger](https://swagger.io/))

-I would be happy to answer all your questions, especially on the aggregation algorithm and the choice of the data structure.
+I would be happy to answer all your questions.